Idorobots/fullstack-challenge-starter-clojure/README.md

 ## Running

+You can package the project into a Docker container by running:

+    lein uberjar
+    docker build . -t fsc

+Then to run it with:

+    docker run -p 8080:3000 fsc:latest

+The app will be available at http://localhost:8080

-To start a web server for the application, run:
+Alternatiely, to start a web server for the application in dev mode, run:

     lein run

+To start the frontend app server, run:

+    lein figwheel

-## License
+## Testing

-Copyright © 2021 FIXME
+To run the included backend tests (hopefuly I wrote some ¯\\\_(ツ)\_/¯) run either of the following commands:

+    lein test

+To run the included frontend tests in Firefox, run:

+    lein with-profile test doo firefox-headless once

+You might need to install karma and a bunch of its plugins:

+    npm install --global karma karma-cljs-test karma-firefox-launcher